We have many options to create artwork with the Chinese characters / Asian symbols / Japanese Kanji for Wind on a wall scroll or portrait.

 This came from the Art of War by Chinese strategist and tactician Sun Tzu (Sunzi).

-You can think of this as a sort of abbreviation to remind officers and troops how to conduct battle.
+You can think of this as an abbreviation to remind officers and troops how to conduct battle.

-風林火山 is literally a word list: Wind, Forest, Fire, Mountain.
+風林火山 is a word list: Wind, Forest, Fire, Mountain.

 The more expanded meaning is supposed to be...